-These factors were considered in preparing the Electric Fund's FY 2024-25 operating and capital budgets.
+These factors were considered in preparing the VPU's FY 2024-25 operating and capital budgets.

-- VPU is committed to providing dependable, high-quality electric, water, natural gas, and fiber services at competitive rates and the highest standards for reliability. - VPU continues to respond to inflation and supply chain issues, including higher operating and capital costs, to maintain infrastructure investment, and to continue to provide exceptionally reliable service. - VPU is dedicated to managing and controlling operating and maintenance expenses as well as implementing the recommendations of the Electric Cost of Service Analysis and Rate Design study approved by the City Council in August 2023.
+- VPU is committed to providing dependable, high-quality electric, water, natural gas, and fiber services at competitive rates and the highest standards for reliability. - VPU continues to respond to inflation and supply chain issues, including higher operating and capital costs, to maintain infrastructure investment, and to continue to provide exceptionally reliable service. - In support of the City's business development plans, VPU continues to collaborate with City staff to attract new businesses and industries to Vernon, especially in the development of green commerce.
+VPU continues to implement its five-year capital plan as well as VPU's multi-year rate strategy which was approved by the City Council in August 2023.
+As part of managing VPU's operating expenses, VPU continues to optimize the operations of the Malburg Generating Station, which continues to result in additional revenues and savings for the City.